LuisCorales/crud-csharp-winforms/README.md

 # crud-csharp-winforms

-CRUD Template to reuse in new projects.
+CRUD Template built in layered arquitecture to reuse in new projects.